JanellWilliams555/Ecommerce-Website/README.md

 # Ecommerce-Website
-# Greetings!
-I have designed this Ecommerce website using HTML, CSS, and JavaScript.

-# The design features include, but are not limited to, the following:

-# A sliding feature to display the merchandise.

-# Automatic scrolling navigation to the top and bottom page banners to streamline access to product descriptions.

-# Alterable selection of products, colors, and sizes.

-# Features a payment page to conclude a transaction.
+Welcome to my Ecommerce-Website repository!
+This project is a fully functional e-commerce website designed using HTML, CSS, and JavaScript.
+It offers a range of features that will provide a seamless shopping experience for the user.

+## Features

+- **Sliding feature:** The website features a sliding feature that allows users to view merchandise quickly and easily.
+- **Automatic scrolling navigation:** Users can access the product descriptions and other details quickly through automatic scrolling navigation.
+- **Product customization:** Users can customize their product selection by selecting their preferred colors and sizes.
+- **Payment page:** The website has a payment page that is secure and easy to use, allowing users to complete transactions easily.
-# The application is fully responsive across computers, tablets, and mobile devices.
+- **Fully responsive:** The website is fully responsive across all devices, including computers, tablets, and mobile phones.

-# Thank you for reading the README.md documentation for more information regarding my repository and Ecommerce project.
+- **Dynamic DOM manipulation:** The site provides seamless browsing and advanced filtering, making the shopping experience smooth and enjoyable.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

+## Getting Started

+To run this project on your local machine, please follow the instructions below:

+1. Clone the repository to your local machine.
+2. Open the project folder in your code editor.
+3. Open the index.html file in your browser.

+## Conclusion

+Thank you for visiting my repository and learning more about my Ecommerce project.
+This site is the future of online sneaker shopping, and I am excited to share it with you.
+If you have any questions or feedback, please don't hesitate to contact me.